learn

 The NPS-FM 2020 requires the management of freshwater in a way that ‘gives effect’ to Te Mana o te Wai, and sets up requirements for regional councils and unitary authorities in setting objectives, policies and rules to manage freshwater in their regions.
 The characteristics of the water that need to be managed are referred to as ‘attributes’ in the NPS-FM 2020, and as "indicators" in LAWA.
 LAWA evaluates state (current conditions) from river sites nationwide against attribute bands described in the NPS-FM 2020, from A (good) to D or E (poor).

-Councils, along with their communities, need to set ‘target attribute states’ (also known as desired attribute states) for sites in their region.
-For many attributes there is a national bottom line value, and councils and their communities need to aim above that bottom line, unless there is a specific justification why that would not be achievable (e.g. the existing freshwater quality is caused by naturally occurring processes, or a specific time-limited exemption applies).
+Councils, along with their communities, need to set ‘target attribute states’ (also known as desired attribute states) for sites (or groups of sites) in their region.
+For many attributes there is a national bottom line value, and councils and their communities need to maintain or improve waterway health above that bottom line, unless there is a specific justification why that would not be achievable (e.g. the existing freshwater quality is caused by naturally occurring processes).
 As part of setting target attribute states, councils will also set timeframes as to when these will be achieved.

 Minimum data requirements for determining attribute bands

-The 'current state' for 2022 at each site is based on monthly data from the previous five hydrological years (July 2017 - June 2022).
-This evaluation requires minimum data abundance to be met before a grade can be assigned, so not all sites that feature on LAWA can be assigned an attribute band.
+The 'current state' for 2023 at each site is based on monthly data from the previous five hydrological years (July 2018 - June 2023).
+This national level evaluation requires minimum data abundance criteria to be met before a grade can be assigned, so not all sites that feature on LAWA can be assigned an attribute band.

 For ammoniacal nitrogen (as ammonia toxicity), clarity (suspended fine sediment), dissolved reactive phosphorus, nitrate nitrogen (as nitrate toxicity) and E. coli, LAWA requires:

-• at least 90% of 20 (18) quarters represented from the five hydrological year period.
+• at least 90% of 20 (18) quarters represented within the five hydrological year period.

-To determine ammonia toxicity attribute bands, LAWA uses pH adjusted ammoniacal nitrogen data, meaning that pH measures must also be available.
+To determine ammonia toxicity attribute bands, LAWA uses pH adjusted ammoniacal nitrogen data, meaning that pH measures must also be available for the same sampling event.

 At some sites clarity is not measured and, where available, turbidity measurements have been converted to clarity data to determine the attribute band for clarity (suspended fine sediment).

-Several indicators (attributes) have multiple band definitions in the NPS-FM 2020, referring to different statistics calculated from the set of monthly data, such as the median, maximum or 95th percentile.
-The overall attribute band for such indicators is the worst of those based on the different statistics of the attribute data.
-For example, if the nitrate nitrogen median result met the A band and the 95th maximum result met the B band, the site is assigned an attribute band of B for nitrate toxicity, and this is displayed on LAWA.
+Several indicators (attributes) in the NPS-FM 2020 include multiple statistics calculated from the set of monthly data, such as the median or 95th percentile.
+The overall attribute band for such indicators is determined as as the worst of those calculated from the different statistics of the attribute data.
+For example, if the nitrate nitrogen median result met the A band and the 95th percentile result met the B band, the site is assigned an attribute band of B for nitrate toxicity, and this is displayed on LAWA.

 An example of the descriptions for attribute bands (nitrate toxicity) is given below: